mharen/mharen.github.io/_posts/2010/2010-03-11-watch-out-for-that-distribution.md

 ![image[2].png](/assets/2010/image[2].png)

-That’s a tad higher than usual…just 100x bigger than it should be (yikes)!
+That’s a tad higher than usual...just 100x bigger than it should be (yikes)!
 Allow me to illustrate how I imagine the last few months going for this gargantuan file:

 ![db-growth[5].png](/assets/2010/db-growth[5].png)

-The problem turned out to be that several of the replication SQL jobs were disabled (since…months ago).
+The problem turned out to be that several of the replication SQL jobs were disabled (since...months ago).
 The pertinent job is probably this one, the distribution clean up job:

 ![image[5].png](/assets/2010/image[5].png)